PowerDNS/pdns/pdns/recursordist/docs/metrics.rst

 dnssec-result-insecure
 ^^^^^^^^^^^^^^^^^^^^^^
-number of DNSSEC validations that had the   Insecure state
+number of responses sent, packet-cache hits excluded, that were in the Insecure state

 dnssec-result-nta
 ^^^^^^^^^^^^^^^^^
-number of DNSSEC validations that had the NTA   (negative trust anchor) state
+number of responses sent, packet-cache hits excluded, that were in the NTA (negative trust anchor) state

 dnssec-result-secure
 ^^^^^^^^^^^^^^^^^^^^
-number of DNSSEC validations that had the   Secure state
+number of responses sent, packet-cache hits excluded, that were in the Secure state

 dnssec-validations
 ^^^^^^^^^^^^^^^^^^
-number of DNSSEC validations performed
+number of responses sent, packet-cache hits excluded, for which a DNSSEC validation was requested by either the client or the configuration

 dont-outqueries
 ^^^^^^^^^^^^^^^